IJMacD/potential-adventure/lesson01/index.md

 		<title>Potential Adventure</title>
 	</head>

 This includes information *about* the page.
+Nothing between the `<head>` tags will be displayed on the page.

 Here we're only telling the browser one thing &ndash; that the `<title>` of the page is *Potential Adventure*.
 The title is what's shown on the browser tab.